ChristianSilvermoon/StrawberryPack/README.md

 # Strawberry Pack

-If Regular is Vanilla
-and Modded is Chocolate
+If Regular is Vanilla and Modded is Chocolate, then is Strawberry
-Than this, is Strawberry

 ## What's it do?
 A number of things, here's a list

+For full details, check out the Repository's Wiki.

 ### Adds New Features